Note: The project repo is held private according to the course requirements. If you really want the code, please contact me via my email.

 Task 1 - LRU Replacement Policy

-container in C++ is used to implement this component.
-APIs of LRUReplacer
+The list container in C++ is used to implement this component.
+APIs of LRUReplacer are listed below:

 Task 2 - Buffer Pool Manager Instance